Eczbek/xieite/docs/namespaces/algorithms/is_palindrome.md

 &nbsp;

 ## Description
 Checks if a range is the same backwards as it is forwards, or if an integer can be reversed while remaining the same value.
-Integer palindrome checker does not yet handle negative radices.
+Integral palindrome checker does not yet handle negative radices.

 &nbsp;